pingcap/docs-cn/FAQ.md

 - Reduce the data transmission between TiDB and TiKV
 - Make full use of the distributed computing resources of TiKV to execute computing pushdown

+#### The error message `IO error: No space left on device While appending to file` is displayed.

+This is because the disk space is not enough.
+You need to add nodes or enlarge the disk space.

 ### TiDB test